NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Short-Term Radon Test Kits

-Because short-term radon test kits are the fastest testing method and the least expensive test kit option, real estate agents often use them to test homes before selling.
-However, radon levels can fluctuate over a short amount of time, so short-term test kits are not the most accurate testing method.
+Because short-term radon test kits are the fastest and least expensive test option, real estate agents often use them to check for safe radon levels before selling a home.
+However, since radon levels fluctuate, short-term test kits are not the most accurate testing method.
 For definitive results, long-term testing is necessary.

 Long-Term Radon Test Kits